prontolabs/pronto-rubocop/README.md

 Configuring Rubocop via .rubocop.yml will work just fine with pronto-rubocop.
 You can also specify a custom `.rubocop.yml` location with the environment variable `RUBOCOP_CONFIG`

+You can also provide additional configuration via `.pronto.yml`:

+    rubocop:
+      # Map of Rubocop severity level to Pronto severity level
+      severities:
+        refactor: info
+        warning: error